-After another week without response, call the company on the phone and make sure they’ve received your application.
+- After another week without response, call the company to check if they received your application.

 Do you have any additional questions on what to say when following up on a job application?
 Want to learn more about writing resume follow-up emails?
 Give us a shout in the comments and we’ll answer you questions.